SigveMartin/RoboND/README.md

 # RoboND
-Repository for the handins in ud208 Robitics nanodegree program
+Repository for the handins in ud208 Term 1 Robotics nanodegree program